phbradley/conga/README.md

 genomics datasets can be found in the `examples/` directory:
-[`examples/setup_all.bash`](examples/setup_all.bash) which preprocesses the clonotype data, and [`examples/run_all.bash`](examples/run_all.bash) which calls `scripts/run_conga.py` on the four datasets.
+[`examples/setup_all.bash`](examples/setup_all.bash) which preprocesses the clonotype data, and [`examples/run_all.bash`](examples/run_all.bash) which calls `scripts/run_conga.py` on the three datasets.
 Here we discuss some of the key outputs.
 For details on the algorithm and additional details on the plots, refer to our [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2020.06.04.134536v1).
 Here we focus on images, but the results of the different analysis